GESIS Knowledge Graph

 The GESIS Knowledge Graph contains content from the GESIS Search which comprises information about social science research data, publications on research data and open access publications.
 Detailed information about the content of the GESIS Search can be found here.
 GESIS Search aggregates information from different data collections of GESIS.
 Additionally, the GESIS KG comprises links between scientific resources such as links between research data and publications, publications and instruments, and so on which are also integrated and available in the GESIS Search.

-Detailed provenance information about the original data sources information and the source of the links is reflected in the GESIS KG and is described in the section Provenance.
+Detailed provenance information about the original data sources and the source of the links is reflected in the GESIS KG and is described in the section Provenance.

-The GESIS Knowledge Graph comprises several types of scientific resources, entities and the direct relationships without provenance between them.
-The latest version of the GESIS Knowledge Graph ontology can be found in the Download section.
+The GESIS Knowledge Graph comprises several types of scientific resources types and the links between them.
+The complete ontology can be found here.

-Scientific resources
+Scientific resources types

 Dataset schema:Dataset